ClericPy/uniparser/README.md

 4. Provide a universal solution for crawler platforms.
 5. Summarize common string parsing tools on the market.

+## Feature List

+0. Each ParseRule / CrawlerRule / HostRules object could be json.dumps for persistence.
+   1. Therefore, they also can be loads from JSON string
+1. Support most of popular parsers for HTML / XML / JSON / AnyString / Python object
+   1. css
+   2. xml
+   3. regex
+   4. jsonpath
+      1. quite slow...
+   5. objectpath
+   6. jmespath
+   7. time
+   8. yaml / toml
+2.

 ## Quick Start

 ```python